nedduc/Cookout-Brand-Awareness/README.md

 - The main photos used on each page are from Adobe stock.
 Product images are from work.
 - The images used for the form page taken from open source site Unsplash https://unsplash.com/s/photos/bbq
-- Cookout logo designed by myself as well as the packaging.
+- Cookout logo designed by myself as well as the packaging and digital book.

 ______________________________________________________________________________________________________________